KeelaBe/DBytes/HOW TO.md

 The code for the backend table data models are located at (not important unless wanted to add more tables or change table structure): [DBytes](https://github.com/KeelaBe/DBytes)/[dbytes](https://github.com/KeelaBe/DBytes/tree/main/dbytes)/[main](https://github.com/KeelaBe/DBytes/tree/main/dbytes/main)/**models.py**

 This is the code that handles the API (passes data in html forms to backend SQLite database using a POST http request):[DBytes](https://github.com/KeelaBe/DBytes)/[dbytes](https://github.com/KeelaBe/DBytes/tree/main/dbytes)/[main](https://github.com/KeelaBe/DBytes/tree/main/dbytes/main)/**views.py**

+## Jinja
+You may see some Jinja in the HTML code.
+Jinja usually is formated in curly braces EX:{% for order in orders %}.
+It makes HTML more dynamic and allows us to pass data into HTML using query from the SQLite DB.